RenderKit/ospray/doc/api.md

 #### Denoiser

-OSPRay comes with a module that adds support for Intel® Open Image Denoise.
+OSPRay comes with a module that adds support for Intel® Open Image Denoise (OIDN).
 This is provided as an optional module as it creates an additional project dependency at compile time.
 The module implements a "`denoiser`" frame operation, which denoises the entire frame before the frame is completed.
+OIDN will automatically select the fastest device, using a GPU when available.
+The device selection be overriden by the environment valiable `OIDN_DEFAULT_DEVICE`, possible values are `cpu`, `sycl`, `cuda`, `hip`, or a physical device ID

 Rendering